sympy/scipy-2020-tutorial/README.md

-# scipy-2020-tutorial
+# Introductory SymPy Tutorial for the SciPy 2020 Conference

 Tutorial materials for SciPy 2020 introductory SymPy tutorial